-The reserve’s firearms amnesty programme continued to see encouraging results, with firearms being handed over by local people to Nkhotakota’s Community Extension and Law Enforcement Teams in exchange for a small monetary incentive.
-Communities, from the western and northern sections of the reserve also collaborated with our rangers to help collect snares, clear hectares of marijuana, and bury pitfall traps.
+The reserve’s firearms amnesty programme has seen encouraging results, with firearms being handed over by local people to Nkhotakota’s Community Extension and Law Enforcement Teams in exchange for a small monetary incentive.
+Communities, from the western and northern sections of the reserve also collaborated with our rangers to help collect snares and bury pitfall traps.

 Nkhotakota Wildlife Reserve introduced a community radio programme on the Nkhotakota District Community Radio to engage local communities about the reserve, wildlife, wildlife crime, human-wildlife conflict, the boundary, and other topics.
 This provided an important platform to communicate messages about the value of conserving wildlife and the related benefits for communities.

 Our resource use programme ensures that the community members living on the reserve’s boundary benefit from its existence by granting them rights to harvest certain plant species within the protected area.